 “This kind of unperfect look is very close to my heart because I come from the art world.
 I’ve always liked to paint and I’ve always believed that when it’s not perfect its more interesting.
 To achieve this look, the best way is to just wing it – don’t practice.
 Just try something really quick because it’s not supposed to be flawless.”

-Product to try: Linda Hallberg Cosmetics Mood Crayons in Happy – This isn’t a precision look, so don’t worry about painting within the lines – go freehand with the crayons and treat your face like a blank canvas.
+Product to try: LH Cosmetics Crayons – This isn’t a precision look, so don’t worry about painting within the lines – go freehand with the crayons and treat your face like a blank canvas.
 Experiment with different shapes, lines, and contrasting colours each time.

 WATERCOLOUR EYE MAKEUP